 Typically, LDCs are calculated for nontidal stations due to the way the flow data are analyzed for this process (see Section 5.8).
 Continuous gauges are more often established at nontidal stations rather than tidal stations due to the technology involved.
-Since a majority of the Double Bayou Watershed is tidally influenced, the automatic gauge was established at the West Fork Lower station to assist with analyzing tidal pollutant loadings.
+Since a majority of the Double Bayou Watershed is tidally influenced, the automatic gauge was established at the West Fork Lower station to help analysis of tidal pollutant loadings.

-Due to the irregular flow pattern of West Fork Lower, the LDC approach will not work in this case.
-There is little correlation between positive flow and bacteria concentrations at West Fork

-Lower.
-This is likely due to the wind-driven nature of the system - periods of intense rainfall will often be accompanied by high winds, causing erratic flow patterns.
-Because of the weak correlation between flow and bacteria, analysis based on flow regimes would be difficult.
+Due to the irregular flow pattern of West Fork Lower, the LDC approach will not work.
+There is little correlation between positive flow and bacteria concentrations at West Fork Lower.
+This is likely due to the wind-driven nature of the system - periods of intense rainfall are often accompanied by high winds, causing erratic flow patterns.
+Due to the weak correlation between flow and bacteria, analysis based on flow regimes is difficult.

-It is important to note that there is a strong connection between bacteria results for targeted rain events compared to non-rain event samples.
+It is important to note that there is a strong connection between bacteria concentrations during targeted rain events compared to non-rain event samples.
 The Enterococci targeted rainfall samples had a 100% exceedance rate.
-It is the correlation between targeted rain events and flow itself that is relatively weak - some rain events had negative flow or weak flow, due to the reasons discussed above.
-But the magnitude of difference for Enterococci samples on targeted rain event days does suggest non-point sources as potential contributors.
+It is the correlation between targeted rain events and flow itself that is relatively weak - some rain events had negative flow or weak flow, due to reasons discussed above.
+The magnitude of difference for Enterococci samples on targeted rain event days suggests non-point sources as potential contributors.

 Loadings for the West Fork Lower station were analyzed based on volumetric calculations (analysis based on volume of water, as opposed to flow, which was used for the LDC analysis).
-As stated above, the Index Velocity Site Gauge measured flow in cubic feet per second (cfs) every 15 minutes.
-Each flow measurement could then be converted to volume represented during those 15 minutes.
-(15 minutes x 60 seconds = 900 seconds; each rate was multiplied by 900 seconds resulting in cubic feet).
-Integrating the flow (combining all the 15 minute discrete measurements of water) gives the volume of water for that day (cubic meters, or $m^{3}$ ).
-The Enterococcus sample multiplied by this volume results in the calculated daily load for each sample (units of cfu/day).
-See Appendix E: Flow and Salinity Graphs and Tidal Mixing for a detailed discussion on this analysis.
+The Index Velocity Site Gauge measured flow in cubic feet per second (cfs) every 15 minutes.
+Each flow measurement was converted to volume represented during those 15 minutes.
+15 minutes x 60 seconds = 900 seconds; each rate was multiplied by 900 seconds resulting in cubic feet.
+Integrating flow (combining all the 15 minute discrete measurements of water) gives volume of water for that day (cubic meters, or m^3).
+The Enterococcus sample multiplied by the volume, results in calculated daily load for each sample (units of cfu/day) (see Appendix E: Flow and Salinity Graphs and Tidal Mixing for a detailed discussion).